Albert & Otto

 Albert & Otto is a 2D puzzle-platform game developed and published by K Bros Games.
-The game will release as four stand-alone episodes, with the first episode titled "The Adventure Begins" releasing on October 28, 2015 for Microsoft Windows and OS X.
+The game will release as four stand-alone episodes, with the first episode titled "The Adventure Begins" releasing on October 28, 2015, for Microsoft Windows and OS X. The game was released for Xbox One on January 10, 2018, and for the PlayStation 4 on January 16.

 The art style was inspired by Tim Burton's early stop-motion films, with a story set in pre-World War II Germany.

 Gameplay

 In Albert & Otto, the player controls both Albert and his magical bunny.
 In Episode One, Albert can shoot and jump, while Otto can fit through tight gaps and hold down power switches.
 When Albert is carrying Otto, he can execute a double jump, levitate, and control electrical currents.
 These powers are used in various combinations to solve puzzles and fight bosses.

 Plot

 Albert's beloved sister, Anna, is abducted from their family home by shadows.
 Albert embarks on a journey to find her, encountering Otto, her beloved stuffed bunny, along the way.
 When he picks up Otto, Albert is imbued with special powers, and the two work together to overcome murderous beasts and lethal puzzles.
 But Anna appears to Albert in recurring sequences, indicating that what seems like a journey to save the damsel in distress is anything but.
 Clues during gameplay suggest that Albert might be hiding something from the player and himself.